PatWalters/ml_benchmark/README.md

 # ml_benchmark

 A set of routines for benchmarking ML methods in drug discovery.
 The script **run_benchmark.py** can be used to run benchmarks.
-All that is necessary for the script is a wrapper class that supports a **validate** method.
+All that is necessary for the script is a wrapper class that wraps and ML model and supports a **validate** method.
 The wrapper class is instantiated with the name of column to be predicted.
 The validate method takes dataframes containing training and test sets as input and returns a list of predicted values for the test set.
 For examples of wrapper classes see **chemprop_wrapper.py** and **lgbm_wrapper.py**.

 ```python
 df = pd.read_csv("myfile.csv")